-That’s a lot of dominoes pushed by one person to think about, isn’t it?
-All the people victims cannot be there for to love, help or care for properly because they themselves are psychically, physically, or emotionally restricted.
+That is a lot of dominoes pushed by one person to think about, isn’t it?
+All the people victims cannot be there for to love, help, or care for properly because they themselves are psychically, physically, or emotionally restricted.

 Look for signs of magical thinking in narcissistic people to determine the extent of their behavioral issues.
 For instance, a Malignant Narcissist might file a plethora of frivolous lawsuits seeking to gain emotional power over others and to financially abuse, but a Narcopath will file frivolous lawsuits and will do things like ignoring lawful court orders.